arafMustavi/Inter-Stellar/Codes/Troubleshooting.md

-Here is a list of common issues encountered during the bootcamp, and how to fix them.
+Here is a list of common issues encountered during the InterStellar, and how to fix them.

 * `java.io.NotSerializableException: net.corda.core.contracts.TransactionState -> data(net.corda.core.contracts.ContractState) -> Constructor parameter - "arg0" -  doesn't refer to a property of "class java_bootcamp.TokenState" -> class java_bootcamp.TokenState`